glouw/blog/_posts/2020-08-02-Paperview.md

 As an alternative, I discovered SDL2 provides a generic interface to create a window from a pixel array, including the base root X11 window used by desktop wallpaper setters.
-By opening an X11 display and creating an X11 window, the window can be coerced into a void pointer an passed to SDL2:
+By opening an X11 display and creating an X11 window, the window can be coerced into a void pointer and passed to SDL2:

     Display* x11d = XOpenDisplay(NULL);
     Window x11w = RootWindow(x11d, DefaultScreen(x11d));
     SDL_Window* window = SDL_CreateWindowFrom((void*) x11w);

-Renders to this window - the desktop wallpaper - can interface directly with GPU memory via an SDL2 renderer:
+The desktop wallpaper can interface directly with GPU memory via an SDL2 renderer:

     SDL_Renderer* renderer = SDL_CreateRenderer(window, -1, SDL_RENDERER_ACCELERATED | SDL_RENDERER_PRESENTVSYNC);